 Reinforcement Learning AI using NVIDIA Isaac for Robotics

 To begin my journey of learning to use NVIDIA Isaac, I decided to start with the Reinforcement learning sample provided by NVIDIA.
 Click here for the link to the sample.
 In this sample the goal is to train a virtual version of NVIDIA’s Jetbot to follow a road by creating a simulated environment in Isaac to use for training.
-This tutorial will assume you already have the Docker Isaac container deployed and working (maybe we want Ernesto to create some documentation as well for the actual install?).
+This tutorial will assume you already have the Docker Isaac container deployed and working.
 We will be running our Isaac instance remotely and then live streaming the GUI output to watch our training happen in real time.
 While running Isaac locally would be more convenient, this setup allows us to utilize server hardware to run Isaac at its full potential.

 In order to edit the files we will be working with in a persistent manner, we will need to set up our container as is described here.
 Please follow the steps NVIDIA lays out for this.
 After this is done, you will also be able to edit your files via an IDE like Visual Studio which makes development more convenient.